hannes-marais/innovation-algebra/README.md

 * My suggestion is to keep a list of the frameworks handy (see below).
 Try the frameworks and see what they do.
 You don't need to be an expert to use them.
 * IA conversations can get very long, very quickly.
 At some point, ChatGPT runs out of 'memory', and its IQ drops like 50 points.
 * I highly recommend ChatGPT Plus (paid) using GPT 4.
 As of 6/14/2023, Chat GPT 3.5 (turbo) has problems following IA's complicated logic.

+## Advanced: Generating new GPT frameworks

+Developing GPT frameworks / algebras for other domains:

+* [JesterBot / Joke Algebra](https://chat.openai.com/share/56aa5327-925a-4e50-806b-401f39df4261) - We start with an overview how the GPT frameworks works, and then we invent a new joke telling framework.
+Of course there are lots of jokes along the way.
+Needs a lot of tweaking, please share your improvements.

+Related GPT Framework (using similar ideas as IA):

+* [Universal Teacher (UT)](https://github.com/1arry1iu/universal-teacher) - An active learning framework.

 ## Supported Innovation Frameworks (IA 2.2+)

 1. **SCAMPER** - It stands for Substitute, Combine, Adapt, Modify, Put to another use, Eliminate, and Reverse.
 It's a brainstorming tool used to improve products or services.
 For example, you can substitute a component of a product with something else, combine it with another product, or adapt it for a different use.